Before applying for a Therapeutic Use Exemption (TUE) make sure you check if you need a Therapeutic Use Exemption.

 - Athletes can initiate this appeal by emailing asdmac@sportintegrity.gov.au

-Conditions for a TUE
+World Anti-doping Code conditions for granting a TUE

-Under the World Anti-Doping Code–International Standard-Therapeutic Use Exemptions (2023) an athlete may be granted a TUE if they can show they meet each of the following conditions:
+Under the World Anti-Doping Code International Standard-Therapeutic Use Exemptions (2023) an athlete may be granted a TUE if they can show they meet each of the following conditions:

 - The prohibited substance or method is needed to treat a diagnosed medical condition supported by relevant clinical evidence.